The Boom in Job Seekers Looking for Encore Careers

 Growing numbers of Americans over 50 want to serve the greater good, but more employers need to hire them

-Marci Alboher is a Vice President of Encore.org and author of the forthcoming book, The Encore Career Handbook: How to Make a Living and a Difference in the Second Half of Life, to be published by Workman Publishing in January 2013.
+Marci Alboher is a vice president of Encore.org and author of the The Encore Career Handbook: How to Make a Living and a Difference in the Second Half of Life, published by Workman Publishing.
 You can follow her on Twitter at @heymarci.

 It’s no surprise that recent research from Idealist.org, an online source of volunteer opportunities and nonprofit jobs, shows an increase in the over-50 crowd searching for work at nonprofits.
 Today, 30 percent of job seekers on Idealist.org are over 50, a much higher share than a few years ago.